Quad Bikes and the Law

 Much of the information we give in these pages is very technical or to do with legislation which can be revised without much notice.
 While we have worked very hard on these pages and we take keeping our information accurate and up-to-date very seriously, Protect the Wild are not legal professionals.
 Just to make sure no-one thinks we’re offering professional legal advice, we feel obliged to include the following disclaimer on every page.

 • Please think of the ‘Protectors of the Wild’ pages as a ‘first stop’ before seeking legal advice.
-We provide information not professional opinion.
+We provide detailed information but not professional advice.
 The information provided by Protect the Wild should NOT be considered or relied on as legal advice and is for general informational purposes only.
-Any of the material on our website may be out of date at any given time, and we are under no obligation to update such material.
-Protect the Wild assumes no responsibility for the accuracy and correctness of any information, or for any consequences of relying on it.
+Any of the material on our website may be out of date at any given time, and we are under no legal obligation to update such material.
+While we update and revise as often as we can, Protect the Wild assumes no responsibility for the accuracy and correctness of any information, or for any consequences of relying on it.
 Please do not act or refrain from acting upon this information without seeking professional legal advice.